AlvaroMak/python-sales-analysis-alvaro/README.md

 # Sales & Revenue Analysis with Python
 ### Python Data Analysis Project by Álvaro Martínez

-> This project uses Python and pandas to analyze sales and revenue data, focusing on data cleaning, transformation, and business insights.
+This project demonstrates a practical data analysis workflow using Python and pandas, focused on sales and revenue insights beyond SQL queries.

+The analysis emphasizes data preparation, validation, aggregation, visualization, and business-oriented interpretation.

 ---

-## 📊 Project Overview
+## Project Overview

-The goal of this project is to demonstrate how Python can be used to analyze business data beyond SQL queries, including:

-- Loading and exploring datasets using pandas
+- Loaded and validated multiple sales-related datasets
-- Cleaning and validating data
+- Merged transactional and dimensional data into a single analysis table
-- Creating derived metrics and features
+- Calculated revenue using actual unit prices
+- Analyzed revenue by product category
-- Analyzing sales and revenue trends
+- Evaluated monthly revenue trends using visualizations
-- Generating clear, business-oriented insights

-The analysis is performed in a Jupyter Notebook and is designed to be easy to follow.
+- Interpreted results from a business perspective

 ---

-## 🗂 Dataset

-- The dataset used in this project is **synthetic** and represents a typical sales environment.
-- Data files are stored in the `/data` folder.
-- The dataset is intended for demonstration purposes only.

----

-## ▶️ How to Reproduce the Analysis

-1. Clone this repository.
-2. Install required Python libraries (pandas, numpy, matplotlib).
-3. Open the notebook located in the `/notebooks` folder.
-4. Run the notebook cells sequentially to reproduce the analysis.

----

-## 🧠 Key Skills Demonstrated
+## Key Skills Demonstrated

 - Python
 - pandas
 - Data cleaning and transformation
 - Exploratory data analysis
-- Business-oriented data analysis
+- Revenue and KPI analysis
-- Clear communication of insights
+- Business-oriented communication of insights

 ---

+## Analysis Notebook

+The complete analysis is available in the notebook below:

+📓 **Notebook:**
+`notebooks/sales_analysis.ipynb`

+---

-## 📂 Repository Structure
+## Repository Structure
 ```text
 /data